-It was closed in 1957 and sold in 1958 to become a residence.
+The Hall was closed in 1957 and sold in 1958 to become a residence.
 Since 2012 it has been unoccupied and when we acquired it, in 2016, it was in a dilapidated and run down condition.
-However we intend to remedy this and restore it to its former glory so we can preserve and share both its story and the story of all the other meeting halls that were out here, for future generations.
+Currently we are completing its restoration and returning it to its former glory so we can share both its story and the story of all the other meeting halls that were out here, for future generations.

 The Key Peninsula Historical Society is committed to preserving the history of our beautiful Key Peninsula and sharing its story with the world!